Coalgebraic Infinite Traces and Kleisli Simulations: Infinite Traces, Kleisli Simulations and Coalgebras in

-The notions of \emph{forward} and \emph{backward Kleisli simulation} are introduced in~\cite{hasuo06genericforward} as a categorical generalization of fwd./bwd.\ simulations in~\cite{lynch95forwardand}.
+The notions of \emph{forward} and \emph{backward Kleisli simulation} are introduced in~\cite{hasuo06genericforward} as a categorical generalization of forward or backward simulations in~\cite{lynch95forwardand}.
 They are defined as Kleisli arrows between (the state spaces of) two $(T,F)$-system that are subject to certain inequalities---in short they are \emph{lax/oplax coalgebra homomorphisms}.
-In~\cite{hasuo06genericforward} they are shown to be sound with respect to \emph{finite} trace semantics---the languages of finite words, concretely; and the unique arrow to a lifted initial algebra (that is a final coalgebra, see~\cite{hasuo07generictrace} and the introduction), abstractly.
-In this paper we are interested in their relation to \emph{infinite} trace semantics.
+In~\cite{hasuo06genericforward} they are shown to be sound with respect to \emph{finite} trace semantics---the languages of finite words, concretely, and the unique arrow to a lifted initial algebra (that is a final coalgebra, see~\cite{hasuo07generictrace} and the introduction), abstractly.
+In this paper we are interested in their relation to \emph{infinitary} trace semantics.

-\emph{Forward partial execution} (FPE) is a transformation of a $(T,F)$-system introduced in~\cite{urabeH14genericforward} for the purpose of aiding discovery of Kleisli simulations.
+\emph{Forward partial execution} (FPE) is a transformation of $(T,F)$-systems introduced in~\cite{urabeH14genericforward} (and its extended version~\cite{urabeH17matSim}) for the purpose of aiding discovery of Kleisli simulations.
 Intuitively, it ``executes'' the given system by one step.